Kaoru-D/Run-GO/README.md

 ---

 *This project complies with all third-party resource licenses.*
-*Source code is under [your license] while external assets follow their original licenses.*
+*Source code is under Kaoru-D while external assets follow their original licenses.*